2026 Europe Interchange Call for Abstracts - CDISC Abstracts

 6. That abstract author(s) agree(s) to avoid commercial content and refrain from overt selling of a product or service during their presentations.

-I confirm that I am submitting this abstract as CDISC content for the US Interchange.
+I confirm that I am submitting this abstract as CDISC content for the EU Interchange.